 You more often see LED high bay lighting in places like industrial settings, commercial areas, and yards.
 However, some modern green homes have high-bay lighting, and Will Smith’s multi-house mansion is full of them as they light the way from his various rooms to his tennis courts and other house segments.
 Though there is no hard and fast rule as to if you get LED high bay lighting or low bay lighting, it usually depends on the level of brightness you require, and the region where you intend to mount your lights.

 What Are Bay Lights?

 In most cases, a high bay fixture is used to illuminate a very large space.
-You often see some in factories, processing plants, in yards and so forth.
+You often see some in factories, processing plants, yards and so forth.
 They are sometimes seen in commercial settings where the ceiling is around 10ft tall or taller.
 In most cases, your ceiling height is what determines if you are going to have low bay LED fixture or LED high bay fixture.
+See What Type of Manufacturing Facilities Require High Bay Lighting

 The Height of Your Installation

 When Does Beam Angle Matter?

-Some people choose a lower bay fixture because they want a very strict control over the angle of the light.
+Some people choose a lower bay fixture because they want very strict control over the angle of the light.
 This is very important in many scenarios.
-For example, you may want your lights to shine at the cars as they approach your driveway, so that the approaching cars are more illuminated than the building for security reasons.
+For example, you may want your lights to shine at the cars as they approach your driveway so that the approaching cars are more illuminated than the building for security reasons.

-On the other hand, if you have low bay lights, you may want to consider far wider angles because you probably want to illuminate as much as possible with each single light.
+On the other hand, if you have low bay lights, you may want to consider far wider angles because you probably want to illuminate as much as possible with every single light.
 Plus, since your low bay lights are closer to the ground, there is a chance that a very focused beam would become a little blinding to passersby.

 What Choices Do You Have?